RandomKiddo/image-modifier/README.md

 Archived source code can be found in the `All Versions` folder.
 The source code file has been renamed with a suffix stating its version.
 For example, the source code for Version 1.0 would be `modifier_1.0.py`.
 In the distribution releases, the file is not named this way, and stays `modifier.py`.

+It is recommended to download the distribution version from the `Release` section, rather than dowloading in the `All Versions` folder.
+The folder is there to log changes from version to version, but can be used if one wishes too.

 ___

 ### License